 What this all requires is buy-in, as those activities are unlikely to be managed by just one person or division, so you need buy-in, and you are much more likely to get that buy-in if they have a) input on the sponsorship before you commit; and b) you negotiate for exactly the benefits they need to achieve their goals.

-For a sponsorship to be effective, people need to care about what you’re sponsoring.
+For a sponsorship to be effective, people you want to align with and influence need to care about what you’re sponsoring.
 They need to have some passion for it.
 I don’t care how many eyeballs could potentially hit your logo.
 That’s not what delivers for your brand.
 That passion – that meaning – is what gives sponsorship its power.

 You want to know who cares, why they care, and how they engage.
 In that, you’ll find ways to connect and nurture relationships with these fans, building consideration, preference, and particularly advocacy and alignment.

 If the rightsholder can’t tell you who the fans are and, particularly, why they care, that should be a huge red flag.
 With all the choices you have, don’t invest in something where this basic building block is missing.

 You should also be able to identify some relevant, larger themes of what you’re sponsoring, because that will open up a much larger leverageable audience.